nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 Example:
-* `event -e 1 n/Formal Dinner t/RC4` Edits the title of the first event in the displayed list to `Formal Dinner` and clears existing tags before adding the tag `RC4`.
+* `event -e 1 n/Formal Dinner t/RC4` edits the title of the first event in the displayed list to `Formal Dinner` and clears existing tags before adding the tag `RC4`.

 #### Finding events by date or title: `event -f`